 - You haven’t finished massage school yet but want to hit the ground running when you graduate, pass the MBLEx and get your massage license

 Every massage therapist will find something useful in this marketing guide.
-I wrote it mainly for new therapists though, with the following assumptions in mind:
+It was written primarily for new massage therapists with the following assumptions in mind:

-- You want clients so you can create a massage business that makes money to provide all of your financial needs.
-You’re not doing this as a hobby
+- You want clients so you can create a massage business that makes money to provide for your financial needs (so you’re not doing this as a hobby)

 - You have a tight budget, and may not have an office yet